-A number of graduate student researchers support the Environment and Society Research Collective (ESRC) at CU Denver.
-Profiles for these excellent contributors are listed below.
+A number of student researchers support the Environment and Society Research Collective (ESRC) at CU Denver.

 My research combines political ecology, environmental history, and critical physical geography into the landscape architecture and planning professions to understand current and historical equity issues related to the use and management of water and vegetation in cities of the American West.